 You buy the relevant tools and machines.
 You store them in the most effective places for your products to pass through during manufacturing.
 That’s it, you’re set up!
 If you need more things to meet customer demand and finish products, you just purchase more.
 The installation of any new workstations shouldn’t disrupt the current workflow.

-Job shop manufacturing is the perfect process for any artisan, crafter or small business manufacturer.
+Job shop manufacturing is the perfect process for any modern manufacturer.
 Most businesses even find their roots with it.
 However, that isn’t to say that this process isn’t without its flaws.
 Ones that a small business owner should be aware of to avoid these risks themselves.

 1. Difficult to schedule